Iranian Huns: Problems with sources and names

-The Iranian Huns are not to be confused with the Huns proper, that is, Attila’s people.
-Sources are very thin.
-We have a few written reports from Late antiquity, from China and from India where they are referred to as Hunas.
-Much of our information comes from the study of coins, of which many have been found.
+The Iranian Huns are not to be confused with the European Huns led by Attila.
+A few reports exist from Late antiquity, coming from China and India where they are referred to as Hunas.
+Much of the information comes from the study of coins, of which many have been found.
 These coins raise many problems of chronology and interpretation.
 Furthermore, coins of the Iranian Huns cannot always be assigned to a definite ruler.

 In the fourth century various central Asian tribes began to attack the Persian Sasanian Empire.
 The sources sometimes call these people 'Huns', but their origin is unclear.
 It is probable that they were not related to the Huns who appeared on the south Russian steppe about 375 and attacked the Roman Empire.
 The two terms should be clearly separated.
 Like 'Scythian', ‘Hun’ in its various forms was used loosely by ancient historians to refer to various steppe tribes of which they knew little.
 In modern research, it is often accepted that the term 'Hun' was often used, because of its fame, for various mixed groups and is not to be understood as the name of a concrete ethnic group.

 Xionites

 The Xionites were not included in Robert Göbl's classification because they left no coinage.
 More recent research has found a connection between the Xionites and Göbl's first wave of Iranian Huns.

 Ca. 350 a group called the Xionites began to attack the Sassanid Empire.
-They conquered Bactria, but Shapur II eventually defeated them.
+They conquered Bactria, but Shapur II eventually reconciled them.
 Later they allied with the Persians, participated in the Roman-Persian War and joined in the Siege of Amida (359) under their king Grumbates.
 Written reports come from Ammianus Marcellinus, among others.
 The Middle Persian term Xyon seems to be related to both 'Xionite' and 'Hun' but does not imply that all groups with this name were related or ethnically homogenous.
 Among the Iranian Huns, except possibly the Xionites, we can recognize definite Iranian elements, notably the Bactrian language as an administrative language and coin inscriptions.